Mobility Takes Off In The Travel Industry

 MakeMyTrip provides services on online as well as the mobile platforms.“We use a variety of engagement models to enhance our customers’ on-trip experience.
 We send out relevant notifications on our mobile apps and these cover the common use-cases of pre-trip and post-trip updates.
 For an “in-destination” experience, we recently acquired a startup in Bangalore called MyGola.
 They offer a great experience for users who are in a particular destination and want to derive the maximum value and maximum fun from those destinations, covering a swath of local attractions and local events,” says Sanjay Mohan, CTO, MakeMyTrip.

 Cleartrip has launched the feature called ‘Activities’ in its mobile OS platform.
 “The feature allows travellers to book an option from a slew of activities that travellers can engage in over the weekend.
-Even while traveling, irrespective of the modalities of the travel booking, the traveller can book these activities at the destination.
+Even while travelling, irrespective of the modalities of the travel booking, the traveller can book these activities at the destination.
 Cleartrip has partnered with the activity and event organisers,” says Ramesh Krishnamoorthy, Sr. Vice President, Technology, Cleartrip.
 The OTA provider claims to be the first in the travel space to have its app run on the Apple’s smartwatch.

 Flash Sales in Travel

 As in case of any other business, the travel sector has its own seasons.
 There are specific destination related seasons—there are the best times of the year for visiting any particular destination.
 To take care of the extra demand during flash sales periods, the OTAs have to be extra prepared.
-In India, travel flash sale is quite popular in airlines industry.
-Different airlines give hefty discount to consumers for certain destinations, during certain seasons.
-This leads to rise in the passenger traffic.
+In India, travel flash sale is quite popular in the airlines industry.
+Different airlines give a hefty discount to consumers for certain destinations, during certain seasons.
+This leads to a rise in the passenger traffic.

 “The travel industry is a layered industry.
 To manage flash sales, we have re-architected our IT system so that sudden spikes can be managed smoothly, without impacting the airlines’ Global Distribution System (GDS),” says Himanshu Verma of yatra.com.
 He is of the view that it is important for the OTAs to also think about the GDS system.
 This was not the case before the flash sales phenomenon took off.